aws-samples/shopfloor-connectivity/examples/greengrass-in-process/README.md

 >Note! <br>
 If you had not started the OPCUA test docker container before deploying the sfc-main component you will see in the **/greengrass/v2/logscom.amazon.sfc.sfc-main.log** the following error code which you can ignore: <br>
-*ERROR - Error creating client for for source "OPCUA-SOURCE" at  opc.tcp://localhost:4840//, Connection refused: localhost/127.0.0.1:4840*.
+*ERROR - Error creating client for source "OPCUA-SOURCE" at  opc.tcp://localhost:4840//, Connection refused: localhost/127.0.0.1:4840*.

 ## Step 5: Testing the deployment
 To test the deployment we have to start the docker container with the test OPCUA server.
-Do do this use the following command:
+Do this use the following command:

 ```bash
 docker run -d -p 4840:4840 ghcr.io/umati/sample-server:main